krystofbe/postgres-backup-s3/README.md

 - Images are tagged by the major PostgreSQL version supported: `12`, `13`, `14`, `15` or `16`.
 - The `SCHEDULE` variable determines backup frequency.
 See go-cron schedules documentation [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).
 Omit to run the backup immediately and then exit.
+- The backup script implements a dual-retention policy:
+  - Hourly backups are created with timestamps in their filenames
+  - Daily backups are tagged with _daily suffix
+  - Only one daily backup per database is maintained per day
+- Retention settings control automatic cleanup:
+  - BACKUP_KEEP_HOURS: Hourly backups older than this many hours are deleted
+  - BACKUP_KEEP_DAYS: Daily backups older than this many days are deleted
+- When POSTGRES_BACKUP_ALL is set to "true", each database is backed up individually
-- If `PASSPHRASE` is provided, the backup will be encrypted using GPG.
+- If PASSPHRASE is provided, backups are encrypted using GPG
-- Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc.
+- Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc
-- The `POSTGRES_BACKUP_ALL` variable allows backing up all databases when set to "true".
-- This image now supports both hourly and daily backups.
-# Backup Retention
-The backup system implements a dual retention strategy:

-- `BACKUP_KEEP_HOURS`: Determines how long regular backups are kept (e.g. 72 hours)
-- `BACKUP_KEEP_DAYS`: Determines how long daily backups are kept (e.g. 30 days)

-Using both values allows you to maintain frequent backups for recent history while keeping daily backups for longer-term retention.
-For example:

-- Set `BACKUP_KEEP_HOURS=24` to keep hourly backups for the last day
-- Set `BACKUP_KEEP_DAYS=30` to keep daily backups for a month

-### Daily Backups
-The first backup of each calendar day is automatically tagged as a daily backup.
-This ensures one backup per day is retained for the duration specified by `BACKUP_KEEP_DAYS`, regardless of your backup schedule frequency.
-All other backups within that day follow the `BACKUP_KEEP_HOURS` retention period.

-For example, with hourly backups:
-- 24 hourly backups available for the last day
-- 30 daily backups available for the last month

-- Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider.
+- Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider

 ## Restore> **WARNING:** DATA LOSS!
 All database objects will be dropped and re-created.
 ### ... from latest backup